Nicosia International Airport VE

 Paphos Gate: Nicosia

 Multiple VR applications (using Oculus DK2 and HTC Vive) to visualize archaeological findings and a proposed architectural intervention for an urban archaeology project in Nicosia.
 I prototyped and built the applications as a research assistant, developing systems for locomotion, interaction, and gaze-tracking analytics to understand how stakeholders focused on the virtual site.
 These tools engaged everyone from the public to the Department of Antiquities.
 The gaze-tracking data directly informed the design of the final public walkway and was integrated into the permanent VR exhibit at the museum.
-The project spanned a decade and opened to the public in 2024.
+The project spanned a decade before the site and its permanent VR exhibit opened to the public in 2024.

 Generative Ambiguity in Heritage Visualisation

-A conference presentation arguing that moving beyond photorealism to embrace representational abstraction and ambiguity can create richer, more participatory works in digital cultural heritage.
+A conference presentation arguing that moving beyond photorealism to embrace representational abstraction and ambiguity can create more participatory works in digital cultural heritage.
 I presented this research, a core component of my dual PhD dissertation work, at the DARIAH Annual Event 2025 in Goettingen, Germany as part of the Digital Storytelling session.
 The full presentation materials, including slides and abstract, are archived on Zenodo.

 Spaces of Nature/Natures of Space Symposium

 A graphic identity and website designed for the 'Spaces of Nature/Natures of Space' graduate student symposium.
-I created the event's visual identity, designed the official website, while co-organizing the symposium with Taisuke Wakabayashi at the University of Illinois Urbana-Champaign.
+I created the event's visual identity and designed the official website while co-organizing the symposium with Taisuke Wakabayashi at the University of Illinois Urbana-Champaign.
 During the symposium, held on February 14, 2025, I presented an early draft of my research paper, 'The Interpretive Nature of Space: Generative Ambiguity in Heritage Visualization'.
-Abstract In architectural representation, the tension between objectivity and ambiguity creates fertile ground for interpretive engagement.
-Yet contemporary digital visualization practices increasingly prioritize photorealism—a pursuit that, as Lefebvre cautions, risks reducing the multidimensionality of lived space to a superficial spectacle.
+Abstract In architectural representation, the tension between objectivity and ambiguity opens space for interpretive engagement.
+Yet contemporary digital visualization practices increasingly prioritize photorealism—a pursuit that, as Lefebvre cautions, risks reducing lived space to a superficial spectacle.
 Drawing on research conducted at Cyprus's Virtual Environments Laboratory, this paper contends that the nature of space emerges not through visual mimesis but through the generative potential of representational ambiguity.
 Such an approach aligns virtual reconstructions with the deeper intellectual and cultural aims of the Digital Humanities.
 The Nicosia International Airport (1968), abandoned in Cyprus's UN buffer zone since 1974, exemplifies the interpretive challenges of modern architectural heritage.
 Here, meaning is negotiated between design intent, built form, and lived experience.
 More than a modernist relic of Cyprus's post-colonial aspirations, the site's abrupt abandonment transformed it into a time capsule of what de Certeau terms 'spatial practices': public terraces and amenities overlooking the tarmac once fostered forms of social life unimaginable in today's airports.
-With these practices now confined to living memory, there is an urgent need for methodologies that integrate experiential knowledge with conventional documentation.To address this gap, we developed an innovative approach to heritage visualization through a year-long museum installation featuring a virtual reconstruction of the airport set in 1969.
+With these practices now confined to living memory, methodologies are needed that integrate experiential knowledge with conventional documentation.To address this gap, we developed an approach to heritage visualization through a year-long museum installation featuring a virtual reconstruction of the airport set in 1969.
 By embedding carefully designed 'interpretation gaps'—strategic ambiguities in the visualization—we created a system that invites visitors to actively bridge these gaps through their contributions: memories, media, and historical knowledge.
-In this way, the virtual environment becomes both a research instrument and a conduit for collective storytelling, supporting rather than supplanting the social practices that sustain collective memory.
+In this way, the virtual environment becomes both a research instrument and a medium for collective storytelling, supporting rather than supplanting the social practices that sustain collective memory.